ApiniLabs/PAC-ID/README.md

 ## Recommendations

 ### Design Considerations for `identifier` and `id segment`
+#### Structure and Content
 Using multiple `id segment`s might seem like unnecessary overhead at first.
 Adding a few additional `id segment`s, however considerably increases the usefulness of `PAC-ID`s.
 In conjunction with other LabFreed Building Blocks, especially the `PAC-ID Resolver`.
 The `PAC-ID Resolver` is able to provide user-handovers/routing to systems that provide information about the corresponding `PAC-ID`.
 See [PAC-ID Resolver on GitHub](https://github.com/ApiniLabs/pac-id-resolver) for more info.

+- It is RECOMMENDED to follow these [recommendations](/recommendation-for-identifier-structure.md) for best practices on structuring the `identifier`.

 - Add additional `id segment`s containing information that allows lookup in pre-existing systems (e.g. for a device, its serial number might be the only necessary `id segment` needed for a uniqueness perspective.
 However, adding the article/product/model number in addition likely allows routing to considerably more content that is relevant for this device)